 OPERATION KEYSTROKE DESCRIPTION Move down to another menu [ENTER] To move forward to a submenu, type in the number of the desired submenu and press [ENTER].
 Move up to a previous menu [ESC] Press [ESC] to move back to the previous menu.
 Move to a "hidden" menu Press [SPACE BAR] to change No to Yes then press [ENTER].
 Fields beginning with "Edit" lead to hidden menus and have a default setting of No .
 Press [SPACE BAR] once to change No to Yes , then press [ENTER] to go to the "hidden" menu.
 Move the cursor [ENTER] or [UP]/[DOWN] arrow keys.
 Within a menu, press [ENTER] to move to the next field.
 You can also use the [UP]/[DOWN] arrow keys to move to the previous and the next field, respectively.
 Entering information Type in or press [SPACE BAR], then press [ENTER].
 You need to fill in two types of fields.
 The first requires you to type in the appropriate information.
 The second allows you to cycle through the available choices by pressing [SPACE BAR].
-Required fields All fields with the symbol must be filled in order to be able to save the new configuration.
+Required fields or ChangeMe All fields with ChangeMe or the symbol must be filled in order to be able to save the new configuration.
 N/A fields <n a=""></n> Some of the fields in the SMT will show a <n a="">.
 This symbol refers to an option that is Not Applicable.</n> Save your configuration [ENTER] Save your configuration by pressing [ENTER] at the message "Press ENTER to confirm or ESC to cancel".
 Saving the data on the screen will take you, in most cases to the previous menu.
 Exit the SMT Type 99, then press [ENTER].
 Type 99 at the main menu prompt and press [ENTER] to exit the SMT interface.

 After you enter the password, the SMT displays the main menu, as shown next.
+The main menu also displays the model name of the Prestige.

 '''

 Copyright (c) 1994 - 2002 ZyXEL Communications Corp.

-Prestige 650H-17 Main Menu
+Prestige 650R-31 Main Menu

 Getting Started

 Advanced Management

 1. General Setup

 21. Filter Set Configuration

 3. LAN Setup

 22. SNMP Configuration

 23. System Password

 4. Internet Access Setup

 24. System Maintenance

+Advanced Applications

 25. IP Routing Policy Setup

-Advanced Applications

 11. Remote Node Setup

 26. Schedule Setup

 12. Static Routing Setup

 15. NAT Setup

 99. Exit

 Enter Menu Selection Number:

 '''

-Figure 2-7 SMT Main Menu
+Figure 2-9 SMT Main Menu